sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 ![Edit JSON](./assets/edit_json.png)

-Finally click on the green button at the bottom `Create the elections`.
+Finally click on the green button at the bottom `Create the elections` and wait for the election to be created.

 ## Dashboard